 There are many types of beans, but if you’re seeking a perfect ingredient to add to your rice or chili, there is no better choice than Organic Small Red Chili Beans.
 They stand out due to their flavor, texture, and the fact that they contain more iron than most other legumes.
 You can use them to make multiple dishes or cook in bulk and freeze to avoid using canned beans packed with salt.

 Like all legumes, Organic Red Chili Beans are full of fiber and plant proteins.
 They also have a high content of minerals, Iron in particular.
 Therefore, adding them to your meals will help you get the daily dose of this rare but essential nutrient.

 Ideas for Cooking with Organic Small Red Chili Beans

-As might be expected, red chili beans are great when used in classic chili, however, there are more ways to enjoy this delicious legume.
-They also go extremely well with rice, so any Indian or Latin American recipes that call for rice and beans will turn out that much tastier.
+As might be expected, red chili beans are excellent when used in classic chili.
+However, there are more ways to enjoy this delicious legume.
+They also go extremely well with rice, so any Indian or Latin American recipes that call for rice and beans will be tastier.

 For your convenience, soak red chili beans overnight (in bulk), cook them, and then freeze in containers or resealable bags.
 This way, you’ll always have something nutritious and low-fat to add to stews, soups, or salads.
-Simply let the cooked Organic Red Chili Beans thaw and they are ready for use.
+Let the cooked Organic Red Chili Beans thaw, and they are ready for use.

-Do not mistake Organic Small Red Chili Beans for red kidney beans.
-Red kidney beans are different in shape (they are shaped like small kidneys) and their texture isn’t as smooth.
-Also, Red Chili Beans have a rather distinctive “beany” flavor whereas kidney beans, mostly soak up the flavors of spices they are cooked with.
-Thus, when using Organic Red Chili Beans as your ingredient of choice, expect your dishes to present with more flavor.
+Don’t confuse Organic Small Red Chili Beans for red kidney beans.
+Red kidney beans are different in shape (they are shaped like small kidneys), and their texture isn’t as smooth.
+Also, Red Chili Beans have a rather distinctive “beany” flavor, whereas kidney beans, mostly soak up the flavors of spices they are cooked with.
+Thus, when using Organic Red Chili Beans as your ingredient, expect your dishes to present with more character.